 Roughing out the bowl

 While it is still fresh, the block spins at high speed in a lathe while I cut it into shape with sharp-edged gouges.
 The tools have support from the tool rest, but I guide them by hand.
-They might have to cut through a mile of wood every four or five minutes, so their edges needs frequent sharpening.
+They might have to cut through a mile of wood in just a few minutes, so their edges needs frequent sharpening.